Entering the Way

 Another way to engage in the community is to actualize your zazen practice through mindful speech and ethical behavior.
 The traditional path of morality and ethics in Zen is outlined in the Sixteen Bodhisattva Precepts, which you can study by yourself, with a teacher, and/or in a study group.
 The precepts were originally designed as guidelines for living a life that supports and deepens practice in everyday life.
 They can also function as an endless source of contemplation and help us to continually awaken to the universal nature of reality that we call Buddha Nature.

-Each year, there are two formal ceremonies in which Boundless Way students share their commitment to the precepts in community, one in the spring and one in the fall.
+Each year, there are two formal ceremonies in which Boundless Way students share their commitment to the precepts in community, one in the winter and one in the summer.
 “Taking the precepts” (jukai) with a teacher who has received Dharma transmission from his or her teacher is a way to publicly acknowledge commitment to this way that is beyond words and forms.
 We vow together to embrace the actual circumstances of our lives, and to enter fully into whatever we encounter.

 Instructions for taking the precepts are explained in detail here.
 You may feel that this is a natural and important step on your spiritual journey.
 Or you may feel that taking the precepts is entirely unnecessary and perhaps even a distraction from your true path.
 You may study the precepts in any way that is meaningful to you, and you will be supported in whatever path you choose.